 - 90% of all users find video useful when deciding to purchase a product

 - US adults spent around six hours a day watching video in 2018

 - In 2017, 20% of all uploaded videos on Facebook were live broadcasts

-We’ve laid the groundwork, now let’s get to more detailed Facebook statistics.
+We’ve laid the groundwork, now let’s get to some more detailed Facebook statistics.